Skip to Content

 What is the most popular state park in Iowa?

 Lake Manawa is the most popular state park in Iowa.
-It is located in Pottawattamie County and features a beach, trails, campgrounds, and picnic areas.
+It is in Pottawattamie County and features a beach, trails, campgrounds, and picnic areas.

 What is the biggest state park in Iowa?